cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

-For historical reasons, append-optimized are also called "append-only".
+For historical reasons, append-optimized tables are also called "append-only".
 They used to be truly append-only in previous versions of Greenplum, but these days they can in fact be updated and deleted from.
 The segment files that store the tuples at the storage level are